getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 ### UserReport

 Item type `"user_report"`.
-This item contains a user report JSON payload.
+This Item contains a user report JSON payload.

 **Constraints:**

-- This item may occur once per Envelope.
+- This Item may occur once per Envelope.
-- Attachments can be ingested separately from their events.
-It is recommended to send them in the same Envelope.
+- User Reports can be ingested separately from their events.
+We recommended to send them in the same Envelope.

 **Envelope Headers:**